Scroll Up

 The results of the study led to better understanding of Neolithic sculpture manufacturing procedures.

-Mountains® tools used
+Mountains® software tools used

 • Calculation of ISO 25178 height and functional parameters